Frozen (2010 American film): Release

 The film premiered at the 2010 Sundance Film Festival.
 It was released in North American theaters on February 5, 2010, with distribution from Anchor Bay Films.

 While playing at Sundance, the film caused quite a stir with numerous faintings reported from audience members that could not handle the tension of the film.
 One such fainting happened at the Tower Theater in Salt Lake City.
 Frozen also opened the Glasgow FrightFest.
 On February 5, the film had multiple screens in areas in Boston, New York, Los Angeles, Salt Lake City, Dallas, Denver, Philadelphia, Minneapolis and Chicago.

 The film premiered on February 5, 2010, with the entire cast and crew at Mann Chinese 6 on Hollywood Blvd.

 Box office

 Frozen opened to a first weekend box office of $131,395.
 It underperformed the following weeks.
 Internationally, the film earned over $2.4 million, bringing its total gross receipts to slightly less than $2.7 million.
 At its widest domestic release, it screened in 106 theaters.

 Home media

-The film was released on a single disc DVD and Blu-ray on September 28, 2010.
+The film was released on a single disc DVD and Blu-ray in the United States on September 28, 2010, and in the United Kingdom on October 18, 2010.

 Bonus features include an audio commentary with writer/director Adam Green and the leads Shawn Ashmore, Kevin Zegers and Emma Bell; the documentaries "Catching Frostbite: The Origins of Frozen", "Three Below Zero", "Shooting Through It" and "Beating the Mountain: Surviving Frozen"; deleted scenes; and the official theatrical trailer.
 The Blu-ray features an exclusive commentary from Adam Green, cinematographer Will Barratt, and editor Ed Marx.